mdminhazulhaque/PyQt-BPNN/README.md

 To run, execute `python3 Widget.py`.

-Then a the input patterns will be trained.
+Then all the input patterns will be trained.

 ```
 Creating Neural Network...